 - Doctor of Philosophy

 University of Wisconsin-La Crosse, La Crosse, WI, 1994

-- Editor, Journal of Orthopaedic & Sports Physical Therapy
+- 2016 Editor of the Year, Journal of Orthopaedic and Sports Physical Therapy

 - 2014 Dr. James Naismith lecturer, Dept of Health, Sport and Exercise Sciences, University of Kansas

 - 2013 Biomechanics Interest Group research award, American College of Sports Medicine

 - 2012 Leader in Physical Therapy award, The Ohio State University

 - 2009 Distinguished Alumni Award, Division of Physical Therapy, University of Wisconsin-La Crosse